-This resource guide is based on a reading list for a seminar (ARAM251) created by Dr James Downs, and provides an overview of resources held by the University of Exeter's Special Collections and the Bill Douglas Cinema Museum that relate to esotericism and the magical tradition.
+This resource guide is based on a reading list for a seminar ( provides an overview of resources held by the University of Exeter's Special Collections and the Bill Douglas Cinema Museum that relate to esotericism and the magical tradition.

 The boxes below list sources from the collections relating to different themes, and contain links to the catalogues, through which you can explore the collections further.